 Frankly, the originality of the Bird Cage Theater Museum means that it's dark, shopworn, and a little dreary -- which, to be fair, is probably an accurate view of the Old West.
 But we weren't here for the authenticity; we were here for the museum exhibits.

-Doc took us downstairs to see the private bordello rooms used by high-rollers. ($40 a night.)
+Doc took us downstairs to see the private bordello rooms used by high-rollers ($40 a night).
 "Notice how small the rooms are?
 How small the furniture is?"
 Doc asked us.
 "That's because people back then were smaller."
-Of course, everything in the rooms was "all original."
+Of course, everything in the rooms was original.
 Doc then turned our attention to a poker table where a high stakes card game had been continuously played, he assured us, for more than eight years.
 Next to it was a showroom dummy outfitted with a green rubber ghoul mask.
 "Is that original?" we asked, because sometimes we can't resist being smart alecks.
 "No," said Doc.